-- Do not smoke when refueling, and keep away from sparks, flames, or other sources of ignition. - Stop engine before refueling. - Refuel in a well-ventilated area.
-Refuel portable fuel tanks off the boat. - Do not overfill the fuel tank. - Take care not to spill gasoline, if gasoline spills, wipe it up immediately. - Tighten the filler cap securely after refueling. - If you should swallow some gasoline, inhale a lot of gasoline vapor, or get gasoline in your eye, get immediate medical attentions. - If any gasoline spills onto your skin, immediately wash with soap and water.
-Change clothing if gasoline spills on it. - Touch the fuel nozzle to metal components to prevent electrostatic sparks.
+1 o not smoke when refueling, and keep away from sparks, flames, or other sources of ignition.

+- Stop engine before refueling. - Refuel in a well-ventilated area; refuel portable fuel tanks off the boat. - Do not overfill the fuel tank. - Take care not to spill gasoline, if gasoline spills, wipe it up immediately. - Tighten the filler cap securely after refueling. - If you should swallow some gasoline, inhale gasoline vapor, or get gasoline in your eye, get immediate medical attention. - If any gasoline spills onto your skin, immediately wash with soap and water.
+Change clothing if gasoline spill s on it. - Touch the fuel nozzle to metal components to prevent electrostatic sparks.